Code-4-Community/learning-resources/docs/jumpstart/week-5.md

         - Ports
         - Ngrok
 2. HTTP Requests and REST
-    - What is REST (REpresentational State Transfer)
     - What is HTTP
         - Status Codes in HTTP
+            - Informational Responses
-            - 200s
+            - Successful Responses
-            - 300s
+            - Redirect Responses
-            - 400s
+            - Client Errors
-            - 500s
+            - Server Errors
         - JSONs
+            - Values
+            - Arrays
+            - Objects
         - Request types overview
             - GET
-            - Other types (also next week's topic)
+    - What is REST (REpresentational State Transfer)
+    - Postman and API clients
 3. Routing on the Backend
+    - Structure of the Backend
     - What is routing?
+    - Routing with Vert.x
         - Static routing
-        - Routing with Vert.x
         - Route parameters
-    - Postman and API clients
+        - Query parameters
+        - Creating a Subrouter

 ## Servers